ruslylove/datastruct/lectures/lect-9-Trees.md

     *   **Postorder:** Visit left, then right, then root.
     *   **Inorder (Binary Trees):** Visit left, then root, then right.
 *   **Binary Trees** are a fundamental variant where each node has at most two children.
+*   **Binary Search Trees (BSTs)** are binary trees with a special ordering property, enabling efficient searching, insertion, and deletion.
 *   **Implementations:**
     *   **Linked Structure:** Flexible, good for dynamic trees (nodes with pointers).
     *   **Array-Based:** Space-efficient for complete trees, but can be wasteful for sparse or skewed trees.